SanjyotZade/deep-learning-with-keras/README.md

 + What is deep learning?
     -

-+ The mathematical buildig block og neural networks
++ The mathematical building block of neural networks
     -

 + Getting started with neural networks